-The Pennsylvania-New Jersey-Maryland (PJM) Interconnection operates the world's largest wholesale electricity market as the regional transmission organization (RTO) for the area that encompasses all or parts of Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia and the District of Columbia across 20 zones (Figure 2).
-Its wholesale electricity markets began operation in 1997.
-PJM coordinates the buying, selling and delivery of wholesale electricity through its Energy Market.
+The Pennsylvania-New Jersey-Maryland (PJM) Interconnection operates the world's largest wholesale electricity market as the regional transmission organization (RTO) for the area that encompasses all or parts of Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia and the District of Columbia (Figure 2).
+PJM coordinates the buying, selling and delivery of wholesale electricity through its Energy Market which began operations in 1997.
 As the market operator, PJM balances the needs of buyers, sellers and other market participants and monitors market activities to ensure "open, fair and equitable access."
-To give the reader an idea of the transactions in PJM, between 2003 and 2012, the value of its real-time energy market grew from approximately \$13 billion in 2003 to \$26 billion in 2012 (Table A5).
+To give the reader an idea of the transactions in PJM, between 2003 and 2012, the value of transactions in PJM's real-time energy market grew from approximately \$13 billion to \$26 billion (Table A5).
 Total billings in 2012 were close to \$29 billion.